gseridon/LumiMonitor/README.md

 <img src="https://raw.githubusercontent.com/gseridon/LumiMonitor/master/Images/PCBV1.png">

 The design is simplistic and neat in order to reduce complications.
 The files can be tweaked for personal customization, but they are perfectly useable in terms of functionality.
-Obtaining this will be described later on in the Acquisition Section.
+There were very little problems when designing the PCB, however, be mindful of the VIA hole size, as it may cause problems when finding a suitable size wire.
+Obtaining this component will be described later on in the Acquisition Section.

 The enclosure is a design that was retrieved <a href="https://www.thingiverse.com/thing:3729316">online</a>.
 It uses cover design that allows the acrylic to bend over the raspberry pi, with several ventilation holes to help regulate the heat of the RP4.